RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 ## Managing OSS Cluster API support with rladmin

-To configure an RS database, including Replica Of databases, to use the OSS Cluster API from the command line:
+Starting from the command line on any RS node:

-1. Get the database ID for your database.
-Run:
+1. Get the database ID:

     ```sh
     $ sudo rladmin info db | grep test